signalfx/collectd-jenkins/README.md

 # collectd jenkins Plugin

-A Jenkins collectd plugin which users can use to send metrics from jenkins instances to SignalFx
+A Jenkins collectd plugin which users can use to send metrics from Jenkins instances to SignalFx.

 ## Installation